kharkiv-io/aosae/README.md

 1. Make encoding and finalization support for all popular formats, such as :
 *  FLAC
 *  OGG
 *  MP3
-2. Create a bass generator
-3. Creating sample generator from a pool of sounds
+2. Creating sample generator from a pool of sounds